Spuriosity1/AC4DC/README.md

 EII parameters are stored in "sort-of-json" format - please note that the program does NOT use a robust json parser, and is sensitive to line formatting.

-### Known Bugs

-- When compiled under gcc8 on Debian, a malloc error is thrown when trying to run lysozyme.
-The error has something to do with the allocation of the Q tensors, but the source is not clear.
-Unknown whether this is still an issue.
-- The fit for the free electron distribution gets 'stuck' when attempting to simulate lysozyme.Gd, where the photon energy is ~100 eV above the L-shell edge calculated by AC4DC (under the orbital-shell approximation), e.g. input/galli/lys_galli_HF_L_edge.

 ## TODO

 1. Refactor to decouple atomic physics from rate equation solving.
 Make Hartree-Fock atomic code interpolate the rates for a given beam energy and store them in a file, to be read by the dynamics solver.
 Very important for capability in simulating heavier atoms (i.e. with more electron configurations).
 2. Fermi-sea collision kernel
 3. Finish implementation of electron filtration by the water background.
 4. Finish implementation of correction for bound transport.